Sandy Hook parents release anti-violence ad

 Video

-As US students prepare to return to school, parents of children killed in the Sandy Hook mass shooting have released a hard-hitting new anti-violence video.

-The haunting video from Sandy Hook Promise, a non-profit organisation led by the families of the children killed in Newtown, shows how "back to school essentials" can be used to survive a school shooting.
+The haunting video shows how "back to school essentials" can be used to survive a school shooting.

 -